bm-synth/DeepSpeed/docs/_tutorials/flops-profiler.md

 ## Overview

-Effective use of hardware resources is critical to good performance, but performance inefficiency in existing implementations for large-scale model training and inference are often hard to spot and attributed to specific module components.
+Effective use of hardware resources is critical to good performance, but performance inefficiency in existing implementations for large-scale model training and inference are often hard to spot and attribute to specific module components.
 DeepSpeed Flops Profiler helps users easily measure both the model training/inference speed (latency, throughput) and efficiency (floating-point operations per second, i.e., FLOPS) of a model and its submodules, with an eye towards eliminating inefficiencies in existing implementations.

 The output profile is computed for each batch of input and printed to the `stdout`.
 For each module, the measured profile is annotated after the name and is listed in the order of `number of parameters, percentage of total parameters, number of multiply-accumulate operations (MACs), percentage of total MACs, latency of the module, percentage of the total latency, floating point operations per second (FLOPS)`.
 Note that the number of floating point operations is estimated as `2 * MACs` in the profiler (each MAC operation is counted as 2 floating point operations).